tifa/paprika-pages/README.md

 # paprika-pages 🌶️

-Sync from an app-only [Paprika] account to create a shareable website.
+Sync from an app-only [Paprika Recipe Manager 3] account to create a shareable website.

 [![Screenshot](docs/screenshot.png)][demo]